 River and coastal cruising are pretty different, and they both have advantages and disadvantages.

-If you can’t make your mind up, why not take a cruise on one of the world’s famous rivers and book a spectacular coastal voyage?
+a cruise on one of the world’s famous rivers and book a spectacular coastal voyage?
 It’s like apples and pears, distinctly different, but both are equally tasty!